This post about the Harry Potter Studio Tour contains spoilers — but you should’ve already seen these movies by now, DAAYUM.

 I remember the first time I heard about Harry Potter.
 It was 1997 and I was a freshman in high school just tryna keep my Tamagotchi fed.
 My friend was reading Harry Potter and the Sorcerer’s Stone (as it’s known here in the Muggle States of America) and was telling me all about it.
 She suggested I check it out and I suggested she never tell a soul she’s reading a book that thick… about WIZARDS!

-Now, she’s a grown up, kicking ass and saving the world as an officer in the military with two adorable children and I’m over here in my Slytherin scarf eating jelly beans that taste like boogers.
+Now, she’s a grown up, kicking ass and saving the world as an officer in the military with three adorable children and I’m over here in my Slytherin scarf eating jelly beans that taste like boogers.

 I just… I don’t… READ BIG BOOKS KIDS!